jonaskahn/cadence/README.md

 ### Plugin Development

-Create custom agents and tools using the Cadence SDK:
+Create custom agents and tools using the Cadence SDK with enhanced routing capabilities:

 ```python
 from cadence_sdk import BaseAgent, BasePlugin, PluginMetadata, tool